John George Taylor: Excavations at Ur

 After a visit by William Kennett Loftus to the site of Ur, Taylor began excavations there in 1853, and continued in 1854.

 He worked on behalf of the British Museum.
 Taylor found clay cylinders in the four corners of the top stage of the ziggurat which bore an inscription of Nabonidus (Nabuna'id), the last king of Babylon (539 BC), closing with a prayer for his son Belshar-uzur (Bel-ŝarra-Uzur), the Belshazzar of the Book of Daniel.
 These were the Ur Cylinders of Nabonidus.

 Evidence was found of prior restorations of the ziggurat by Ishme-Dagan of Isin, also later by Shu-Sin of Ur, and still later by Kurigalzu, a Kassite king of Babylon in the 14th century BCE.
 All about the city, Taylor also found abundant remains of burials of later periods.

-In 1855, Taylor also excavated at Abu Shahrain (Eridu) and at Tell al-Lahm (Kuara).
+In 1855, Taylor also excavated at Abu Shahrain (Eridu) and at Tell al-Lahm.

 In 1861 he explored at Kurkh near Diyarbekir, where he discovered the stela of Ashurnasirpal II (now located at the British Museum as ME 118883).
 The location of 'Kurkh near Diyarbekir' is not entirely certain, but it may be the site of the ancient Tushhan, near the modern town of Bismil in Turkey.
-Also, 'Kurkh' may have been the nearby town of Üçtepe, in the district of Bismil.
+Also, 'Kurkh' may have been the nearby site of Üçtepe Höyük, in the district of Bismil.

 In 1861, at Kurkh, he also discovered the stela of Shalmaneser III (ME 118884).
 This is the famous Kurkh Monolith, an Assyrian monument that contains a description of the Battle of Qarqar.
 Today it is located at the British Museum.

 Taylor received a commission from the British Museum to conduct his excavations in these areas.